diagrams/diagrams-doc/doc/manual.rst

 Arrows
 ------

-`Diagrams.Arrow`:mod: and `Diagrams.Arrowheads`:mod: provide
+`Diagrams.TwoD.Arrow`:mod: and `Diagrams.TwoD.Arrowheads`:mod: provide
-functions and options that support the use of arrows in `Diagrams`.
-An arrow is a diagram with a scale-invariant head and tail (see `Scale-invariance`_).
+specialized functionality for drawing arrows.
+Note that arrows are drawn with scale-invariant heads and tails (see `Scale-invariance`_).
-Arrows can be used to connect: points, diagrams, and trails of diagrams.
+Arrows can be used to connect various things including literal points, named subdiagrams, or their traces.
+One may use the functions:
-Or they can simply be placed at specific points.
-We use the fucntions:

-* `arrowBetween` to connect points.
+* `arrowBetween` to connect points;

-* `connect` to connect diagrams.
+* `connect` to connect diagrams;

-* `connectPerim` to connect points on the trails of diagrams.
+* `connectPerim` to connect points on the traces of diagrams;

 * `arrowAt` to place an arrow at a point.